 Portland Mental Health & Wellness is excited to offer our patients comprehensive mental healthcare that includes the integration of psychiatric medication management with psychotherapy services.

 The prevailing research indicates that the best approach to mental health care treatment involves a combination of psychotherapy and medication management.
-When used together, psychiatric medications can help treat several mental health symptoms including depression, anxiety, and distress related to trauma.
+When used together, psychiatric naturopathy and allopathic medications can help treat several mental health symptoms including depression, anxiety, and distress related to trauma.

 At Portland Mental Health & Wellness, we provide you with quality care to address your specific mental health needs.
 Understanding how psychiatric medications are integrated into your mental health care is critical to your successful treatment.